NecessaryForm/NecessaryForm.github.io/index.md

 ### Background

 🏫 I am a current masters student at Cornell University, studying Applied Economics where I am a GTA for *MGMT 5090: Strategy* under Dr. Garrick Blalock, PhD.

 🌱 Previously, I worked in fintech at a major stock exchange and then management consulting, focusing on M&A in the middle market healthcare and automotive sectors.

 🚂 Before working, I attended Purdue University, obtaining a bachelors in industrial engineering.

-### Current Reading
+### Current Research & Reading

+🚰 Currently, I am a part of a team analyzing the global dynamics of water markets and their response to climate change.

 📖 I am re-reading *Capital* by Piketty.
 Check back for some thoughts soon.